orsinium-labs/python-testing/README.md

   Many engineers would just mock the `requests.get` function.
 The mock would check that the expected URL is passed as the first argument and would return a fake response with `200` or `500` status code, depending on what we test.
 However, this approach means to make too many assumptions about how `requests` works.
 Assumptions may be wrong, and the tests won't catch some misuse of the library.

-  Another approach is to mock not the whole library but only the response that it returns at the end for a specific HTTP request.
+  A better approach is to mock not the whole library but only the response that it returns at the end for a specific HTTP request.
 For [requests](https://requests.readthedocs.io/en/latest/), you can use [responses](https://github.com/getsentry/responses), and for [aiohttp](https://docs.aiohttp.org/en/stable/), [aioresponses](https://github.com/pnuckowski/aioresponses).

 </details>

+You can find my implementation in [test_client2.py](./test_client2.py).
+Use `python3 -m pytest test_client2.py` to run it.